 The Sheriff's Office and Probation Department are working together to leverage access for AB 109 offenders who need mental health treatment and/or psychotropic medication prescriptions and case management support.
 The two agencies are also working jointly with County Behavioral Health Services to provide greater access to community based mental health services, which may be supported by Medi-Cal funding available through the Affordable Care Act and Drug Medi-Cal expansion.
+The CCPAB encourages this approach.

-6. AB 109 WORKLOAD
+6. AB 109 Workload